Style Outweighs Substance: Failure Modes of LLM Judges in Alignment Benchmarking: Recommendations

 Prominent researchers have urged the alignment community to converge on more precise definitions of the problem they aim to solve, as well as better measures of progress~\citep{carlini2024lessons}.
 While there is some value in the ability to closely approximate the pairwise, undifferentiated preferences of an 'average' human, the outsized influence of subjective design decisions such as judge instructions, inherent hackability, high unit cost, small test sets, and non-reproducibility of LLM-judges render them unsuitable for their current primary role in measuring progress in model alignment and post-training.
 The model alignment process necessitates trade-offs, and we cannot make those trade-offs consciously when undocumented implicit biases dominate our key metrics.
 We call on the research community to develop more targeted benchmarks for specific HHH factors of interest, such as the recent IFEval~\citep{IFEVAL} for instruction following and FLASK~\citep{ye2024flaskfinegrainedlanguagemodel} for particular skill sets, and recommend that reviewers insist that authors who wish to make broad claims about their method support those claims with general-purpose alignment benchmarks such as \benchmark{}.
 We also call on the research community to move beyond the Bradley-Terry model, towards more sophisticated approaches to post-training.
-The fact that one model's output is generally preferred to another model's output does not necessarily indicate that its output is more aligned in general, and general alignment is at best an intermediate goal in any case.
-Naive assumptions of universal preference fail to capture the diversity between, and idiosyncrasy within, groups.
-Narrow LLM-judge benchmarks, with carefully curated questions, designed to evaluate specific desirable factors in isolation on particular knowledge domains, would be a useful step in this direction.